 Logic and Problem-Solving Games

 - Rubik’s Cube (or similar puzzles): Manipulating objects to achieve a specific configuration enhances spatial reasoning and systematic problem-solving.
+I haven’t tried one of these since Michael was a teenager!

 Word Games